 The intent of the Future Land Use Map is to illustrate a broad pattern of land use and development types across the City of Powell and potential growth areas.
 It is not intended to designate very specific land uses for individual parcels of land.
-Many of the land use categories are intentionally broad with respect to the types of residential and commercial uses that may be appropriate for that area.
-The land use patterns illustrated by the Land Use Plan serve to guide the City of Powell as it implements the plan, through actions such as zoning amendments, development approvals, annexation agreements, and capital improvements.
-The Plan is also a resource for property owners and developers to understand how their properties fit within the larger context of development patterns envisioned for Powell and its surrounds over the next 20 years.
+Many of the land use categories are intentionally broad with respect to the types of residential and commercial uses that may be appropriate.
+This map serves to guide the City of Powell as it implements the plan, through actions such as zoning amendments, development approvals, annexation agreements, and capital improvements.
+The plan is also a resource for property owners and developers to understand how their properties fit within the larger context of development patterns envisioned for Powell.

 It is important that the Land Use Plan provide a certain degree of flexibility, so that new and unexpected opportunities can be considered as they arise.
-The Plan should be updated on a regular basis, so that interim decisions are documented and policy recommendations can be re-evaluated for appropriateness and relevancy.
-As time goes on, there will likely be development proposals in certain areas that do not strictly conform to the recommendations of the Plan.
-Such proposals should be considered on their own merit, with the Plan serving as a guide in the decision-making process.
-However, proposals that clearly deviate from the key goals and intent of the Plan should be closely scrutinized and vetted through the public review process to ensure they are appropriate for the community.
+The plan should be updated on a regular basis, so that interim decisions are documented and policy recommendations can be re-evaluated for appropriateness and relevancy.
+As time goes on, there will likely be development proposals in certain areas that do not strictly conform to the recommendations of the plan.
+Such proposals should be considered on their own merit, with the plan serving as a guide in the decision-making process.
+However, proposals that clearly deviate from the key goals and intent of the plan should be closely scrutinized and vetted through the public review process to ensure they are appropriate for the community.
+However, it is also imperative to recognize private property rights as established under current zoning (refer to the Executive Summary of this document for a more detailed discussion).

 In most cases, the boundaries of individual land use categories depicted on the Future Land Use Map are intended to be general, showing the relative relationship between different land uses.
-Typically, development patterns will transition in terms of the mixture of uses. scale and intensity, and the degree of urban, suburban and rural character.
+Typically, development patterns will transition in terms of the mixture of uses, scale and intensity, and the degree of urban, suburban and rural character.
 The plan (page 29) depicts a general pattern of land uses both within the current City of Powell corporate limits, as well as in portions of Liberty and Concord Townships in close vicinity to the municipal boundary.
-It is important to recognize that this plan is not an annexation plan - the areas depicted with a future land use type are not intended to suggest that the City of Powell will seek or support annexation of specific parcels of land.
+It is important to recognize that this is not an annexation plan - the areas depicted with a future land use type are not intended to suggest that the City of Powell will seek or support annexation of specific parcels of land.
 Rather, the Future Land Use Map is intended to depict preferred land uses and development patterns, regardless of the jurisdiction within which development may occur.
-As discussed in the Fiscal Analysis section, annexation of specific properties into the City of Powell will require case by case analysis.
+As discussed in the Fiscal Analysis section, annexation of specific properties into the City of Powell will require case by case analysis, based on requests for annexation initiated by individual property owners.